crissafrancisco/youtube-user-behavior-analysis/README.md

 ## About This Project

 This project is a personal exploration of my own **YouTube watch and search history**, downloaded via [Google Takeout](https://takeout.google.com/).
-The notebook analyzes how my viewing habits have changed over time — from binge-watching dramas to searching for Python tutorials.
+The notebook analyzes how my viewing habits have changed over time, from binge-watching dramas to searching for Python tutorials.

 It reflects how digital behavior can mirror real-life milestones, evolving interests, and even weekend routines.